PolymathNetwork/polymath.js-deprecated/README.md

 ## Developement Testing on local machine with truffle and mocha

-Clone this repo, then run the following commands.
-This will set up the environemnt to run tests on the polymath.js library functionality.
+For testing polymathjs source code, clone this repo, then run the following commands.
+This will set up the environment to run tests on the polymath.js library functionality.

 - `yarn prepack`to compile the javascript down to vanilla javascript
 - `yarn testrpc` (keep this terminal running)